How are billion dollar RIAs using AI differently

 The honest take

-The biggest difference between billion-dollar and sub-$500M firms isn't the technology.
-It's the discipline to treat AI as infrastructure.
-That discipline is free.
+The biggest difference between billion-dollar and sub-$500M firms is the discipline to treat AI as infrastructure.
+The technology is the same.
+The discipline is free.